 This will ensure that files will be overwritten in the proper order.
-This will not automatically handle configuring a program to load these mods in this order, but script-output-managed-mods will dump the list in the same order they are unpacked.
+If script-mod-unpack-cleanup-override or script-coremod-unpack-cleanup-override are declared, these will be called after each mod is unpacked to remove common fluff that is unnecessary.
+This will not automatically handle configuring a program to load these mods in this order, but script-post-mod-install will be called if defined, and script-output-managed-mods will dump the list in the same order they are unpacked.
 This can be enough for some uses, but script-output-managed-mod-files may be necessary for others.
 Note that the latter function outputs every file in every mod, so you will likely need to use grep to filter this list to make the mod load config for your program.
 This function can be called multiple times, and it reads from cached data, so it doesn't need to read every byte of every file every time it is called.
 This still does not list which mod package each file comes from, as the destination program isn't going to see that data, so it is assumed to not be useful.
 If that assumption is incorrect, contact us to have additional functions added for your usecase.

 Primer: things to know

 The automatic scanners generally do the right thing, and most fixes recommended on WineHQ or other sites aren't needed here.
 If in doubt, try the program first before attempting to patch it.
 The following patches are automatically detected in most cases: